jweygandt/ofd-wearos-digital-watchface/README.md

 # Recent Changes

+2/1/23 Refactoring of classes for APIs, OpenWeater and preparing for more.
+Found that OpenWeater's AQI API returns values differing with many other sources, so looking for alternatives.
+Currently Purple's still works well.

 1/30/23 Cleaned up refactoring (Note: the package name changed), tested the code and am using this version today.
 For the play/pause complication, got rid of the taponly mode as that was not really useful.
 Updated some icons.
 Added an activity of Open Weather (first cut).
 Fixed OpenWeatherAQI due